RivnatZille/RivnatZille/README.md

 A 26 years old Brazilian who's passionate about Technology since my early days. <br>
 A beginner in the Web Design and Programming world. <br>
-Currently in College, studying System's Analysis and Development.
+Currently in College, studying System Analysis and Development.

 ### A little bit more about myself: